5/7/2025

 Frederico Gomez

-Hi, good morning.
+Good morning.
 Thanks for taking my questions.
 Congrats on the great quarter.
-First question, maybe you spent over 23 million in campaign and political contributions this quarter.
-So just curious if you could provide any estimate or how do you think that, how much more capital do you intend to allocate to, I guess, other contributions through the year?
-And if, you know, that's already fully accounted for in your cash flow guidance for this year?
+First question, I believe you spent over $23 million in campaign and political contributions this quarter.
+So just curious if you could provide any estimate or how do you think that how much more capital will you then allocate to, I guess, other contributions through the year?
+And if, you know, that's already fully accounted for in your cash flow guidance for this year.
 Thank you.

 speaker